nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 ```
 - If you do not wish to pre-train the NST model, you can download and use our pre-trained model for all the experimental datasets via this link: [PretrainedNST](https://drive.google.com/drive/folders/124eDQlk04VC0jsQNCzMe016px5f9hcbM?usp=sharing).
 - It's important to note that the Fourier-based Style Transfer (FST) model does not require training.
-- Additionally, for Digits-DG, we resise all images to the dimensions of 224x224 before downscaling them to (32×32) for further processing by the classifier.
+- Additionally, for Digits-DG, we resize all images to the dimensions of 224x224 before downscaling them to (32×32) for further processing by the classifier.

 #### Step 2: Training the classifier